comp-machine-learning-spring2021/portfolio-krhablutzel/README.md

 ### CSC 294 Computational Machine Learning
 ### Spring 2021

-A readme file that both introduces you and synthesizes the elements of the portfolio in a cohesive manner.
-Your readme should include a brief introduction about you (perhaps in the style of a resume or short cover letter) as well as highlight the following:
-- The skills and expertise you have in machine learning
-- The depth of your knowledge in the field
-- Your interests beyond machine learning

 Hello and welcome to my machine learning portfolio!
 I'm wrapping up my sophomore year with a portfolio to showcase the skills I've picked up in my machine learning course this semester.
+This portfolio is a final project for the CSC294 Computational Machine Learning course at Smith College under Dr. Katherine Kinnaird, but I intend for this portfolio to be a useful reference for my future machine learning projects, as well as a preview of some of my machine learning skills for potential employers.
+Thoughout the project, I explore a weather dataset pulled from NOAA's [Global Surface Summary of the Day] (https://www.ncei.noaa.gov/access/search/data-search/global-summary-of-the-day?stations=72306013722) for the Raleigh-Durham International Airport (RDU) in order to explore various aspects of the weather in the region I call home, the Research Triangle of North Carolina.

+In this porfolio, I've chosen to highlight three (four) broad areas of experience that we covered this semester:

+0. Data Wrangling: dimension reduction (PCA), `pandas`, `numpy`, `matplotlib`, `seaborn`
+1. Clustering: k-Means clustering, spectral clustering, benchmarking, computational complexity, `sklearn`
+2. Classification: random forests, decision trees, k-nearest neighbors (kNN), cross-validation, `sklearn`
+3. Deep Learning: neural networks, recurrent neural networks (RNNs), `tensorflow`

-In this porfolio, I've chosen to highlight _____, but we covered many foundational techniques this semester, including SVD/PCA, Gradient Descent, SVM, Random Forest Classifiers, kNN, k-Means, and deep learning.
-I've enjoyed taking a deep dive into each of these techniques, both applying them with `sklearn` and implementing many of them in Python from scratch!
+We covered many foundational machine learning techniques this semester, and many of them found their way into this portfolio.
+The only major techniques we covered that are missing from this portfolio are Singular Value Decomposition (SVD), Gradient Descent, Support Vector Machines (SVM), perceptrons, and Convolutional Neural Networks (CNNs).
+I've enjoyed taking a deep dive into all of these techniques this semester, both applying them with `sklearn`/`tensorflow` and implementing many of them in Python from scratch!

-As a Computer Science + Statistical and Data Sciences double major and Zollman Scholar at Smith College, I hope to continue applying many of these techniques in my future endeavors.
+As a Computer Science + Statistical and Data Sciences double major and Zollman Scholar at Smith College ('23), I hope to continue applying many of these machine learning techniques in my future endeavors.
 I currently work as a software engineer in the Grubb Lab through the STRIDE research program, and I'm an incoming data engineer at Bank of America for Summer 2021.
-I'm excited to have all these machine learning techniques in my toolkit!
-Outside machine learning, my interests include data science, networks, complex systems, and cryptography.
+I'm excited to have all these machine learning techniques in my toolkit for future projects!
+Outside machine learning, my interests include data science, networks, cryptography, and complex systems, as well as running, theater, and 16th century British politics.